JiGSaWKilla89/Ren-Py-FancyText/README.md

 # Ren'Py FancyText Module

-FancyText is a drop-in module for Ren'Py 7.3.5 that lets you display text on screens with a little more pizazz than vanilla.
+FancyText is a drop-in module for Ren'Py 7.3.5 up to Ren'Py 8.2.1 that lets you display text on screens with a little more pizazz than vanilla.

 ![Sample](./example.gif)